DvirKakun/Battleship-War-Game/README.md

-Battleship War Game
+Battleship War Game -
 A fun and interactive Battleship War game built using JavaScript, HTML, and CSS.
 Play against a computer opponent or enjoy strategizing and planning your moves on the grid.
 This game implements drag-and-drop functionality for placing ships, a grid-based layout for the battle arena, and intelligent opponent moves.

-Features
+Features -
 Drag-and-Drop Ships: Strategically place your ships on the grid.
 Computer Opponent: The game includes logic for a challenging AI opponent.
 Grid-based Layout: Clean and responsive grid system for both the player and opponent boards.

-Three Game Screens:
+Three Game Screens -
 Start Screen
 Strategy Panel (for positioning ships)
 Game Screen (for playing the match)

-How to Play
+How to Play -
 Start the Game: Load the Start Screen and press the 'Start' button to begin.
 Position Ships: Use the Strategy Panel to drag and place your ships onto the grid.
 Play the Game: After positioning your ships, battle against the computer by selecting coordinates on the opponent's grid to fire your shots.
 Win the Game: The first player to sink all the opponent's ships wins!

-Installation
+Installation -
 To get the game running locally on your machine, follow these steps:

 Clone this repository: